 Using the RPDR Query tool as well as the RPDR Data Acquisition Engine, the user obtains aggregate numbers of patients with user-defined characteristics, and can receive more detailed medical information about the queried patient cohort.
 The new release provides the user with a personalized mi2b2 workbench, directly configured to include the queried cohort information.
 It is delivered in an folder along with the encrypted RPDR data results.
 Waiting for the RPDR results to become available usually takes between 2 to 4 weeks, however this time depends on the amount of data requested and can extend to even 6 weeks.

 The folder contains the executable mi2b2 workbench application, and can be launched by simply double clicking the mi2b2 workbench icon for the user’s operating system of choice.

-The user then logs in with their Partners username and password to their customized mi2b2 workbench.
+The user then logs in with their MGB username and password to their customized mi2b2 workbench.
 After entering the project-specific passphrase delivered with the RPDR query results, the user accesses the patient information.
 Consult the Example Workflow of the Reviewing Patients page for a guided description of the procedure.

 The process of searching for and finally acquiring the Radiology material associated with the RPDR-queried cohort consists of five steps, which are introduced in this page and thoroughly described on the linked webpages.
 The following schematic summarizes the information presented in this page, with an estimate of the time of completion of each phase of the process.